 In December 2017, that plan called for closing his Dallas-based hedge funds and moving toward a family office structure.
 His decades-long presence in the industry lives on, however.
 BP Capital Fund Advisors’ TriLine (without Pickens’ management involvement) introduced a spin-off fund, the NYSE Pickens Oil Response ETF, in February 2018.
 Under the ticker BOON, the index tracks industry factors shaped by the decades of experience and energy thought leadership of Pickens and his team.

 Never shy about expressing his closely held beliefs even when they bucked the status quo, in July 2008 Boone launched a self-funded, $100 million, grass-roots campaign aimed at reducing this country’s crippling dependence on imported oil.
 In television ads, on his Pickens Plan website, and in personal appearances, he spelled out how our dependence on OPEC oil was an addiction that threatened the U.S. economy, environment and national security, and ties its hands as a nation.

-While Pickens prefers personal contact in his dealings — “I’ve never been a big fan of emails.
-I prefer to pick up the phone and work things out” — he always is open to change, and has grown to “understand the power of social media, how it helped me build a 1.7-million-person (Pickens Plan) army dedicated to solving America’s energy challenges.”
+While Pickens preferred personal contact in his dealings — “I’ve never been a big fan of emails.
+I prefer to pick up the phone and work things out” — he always was open to change, and grew to “understand the power of social media, how it helped me build a 1.7-million-person (Pickens Plan) army dedicated to solving America’s energy challenges.”
 (A good-humored exchange between Pickens and the rapper Drake that became the talk of the Twitter universe in May 2012 drove home the social media lesson for Pickens — “it’s one of the only ways that I would ever find myself in a dialogue with a rapper like Drake,” he noted at the time.)